youngandbin/udacity-project/README.md

 # udacity-project
- intro to ML with PyTorch

-this
+ this is for a project from the course 'intro to machine learning with pytorch' of Udacity.